Supreme Audit Office (Poland): History

-Under the current regulations, NIK is answerable to the Sejm, which appoints its President for a 6-year term, with the approval of the Senate.
+Under the current regulations, NIK is answerable to the Sejm, which appoints its president for a 6-year term, with the approval of the Senate.
 Terms of office of the President of the NIK do not necessarily coincide with those of the Parliament, which in practice prevents this office from being dependent on any political party.
 Like members of the Sejm, the President of NIK also enjoys immunity: he cannot be arrested or indicted without the consent of the Sejm.
 Currently, the post of the President of the NIK is held by Mariusz Haładyj, appointed on 17 September 2025.

 NIK institutes audit proceedings on its own initiative, at the request of Sejm or its bodies or representatives (e.g. the Speaker of Sejm), the President of the Republic, or the Prime Minister.
 Special types of NIK activities include audits of the state budget execution and of the principles of monetary policy, as well as the NIK opinion in votes of confidence for the Council of Ministers.

+In October 2025, the NIK College approved the institution's first major organisational charter change in fourteen years.
+The reorganisation, implemented from 1 January 2026, consolidated audit work into larger units and provided for an ethics committee; NIK stated that it would be carried out without increasing its staffing or budget.

 The NIK fulfils its tasks based on periodic work plans.
 In the first instance, the audit of the state budget execution is completed, as the NIK is legally bound to conduct this activity.
 NIK undertakes other audits according to prioritised directions established by the NIK College for a period of three years.
 The NIK establishes whether the state fulfils its obligations towards its citizens, as well as indicates areas in which there are concerns, in particular ones that could be hindering proper development.
 Each year new audit areas are selected according to which specific themes for planned audits are programmed.
 NIK can also undertake ad hoc audits.

 The Supreme Audit Office cooperates with similar bodies in the European Union countries, with the European Court of Auditors, International Board of Auditors for NATO, as well as the auditing authorities in other countries of Central and Eastern Europe such as the Czech Republic, Slovakia, Russia, and Hungary.

 The Supreme Audit Office also cooperates with its European partners within the framework of EUROSAI - the European Organisation of Supreme Audit Institutions, which is one of seven regional groups of INTOSAI - the International Organisation of Supreme Audit Institutions.
-Jacek Jezierski, President of the NIK was the Chair of EUROSAI Governing Board in 2008-2011.
+Jacek Jezierski, President of the NIK was the Chair of EUROSAI Governing Board in 2008–2011.